 Howard Gillman, an accomplished administrator and award-winning scholar and teacher, was appointed Provost and Executive Vice Chancellor at UC Irvine in June 2013.
 Beginning July 1, 2014, he will assume the role of Interim Chancellor.
-He also serves as a professor of political science, history, law, and criminology, law and society.
+As a professor he has academic appointments in the departments of political science, history, law, and criminology, law and society.

 As the No. 2 person in campus administration, Gillman is the campus' chief academic and operating officer and assumes primary responsibility for the planning, development, implementation, assessment and improvement of all academic programs, policies and supporting infrastructure including facilities and information technology.
 Under the direction of the chancellor, he leads the university's overall strategic planning, develops and implements campus initiatives, works with deans to recruit and retain a diverse and talented faculty, manages the campuswide budget process, and oversees the day to day operations of the campus.
 In these roles he works closely with the campus' 5 vice chancellors, 12 deans, the University Librarian, CEO of the Medical Center and Academic Senate leadership.